- Associate Faculty

 - Seltzer RR, Johnson S, Minkovitz CS.
 Medical Complexity and Placement Outcomes for Children in Foster Care.
 Child Youth Serv Rev. 2017 Dec; 83: 285-293.

 - Seltzer RR, Williams EP, Donohue PK, Boss RD.
 Medical Foster Care for Children with Chronic Critical Illness: Identifying Strengths and Challenges.
 Child Youth Serv Rev. 2018; 88: 18-24.

 - Seltzer RR, Singleton MK, Williams EP, Boss RD “Medically Complex Children in Foster Care: Do Research “Protections” Make this “Vulnerable Population” More Vulnerable?
 J Clin Ethics.
 2018 Summer;28(2):145-149

 - Seltzer RR, Dodge R, Boss RD.
 “Medical Decision Making for Medically Complex Children in Foster Care: Who Knows the Child’s Best Interests?”
 J Clin Ethics.
 2018 Summer;28(2):139-144

 - Mann P, Weiss E, Seltzer RR, Dodge R, Boss RD, Lantos J. Ethics Rounds: Child abuse, incarceration, and decisions about life-sustaining treatment.
-Pediatrics. (in press)
+Pediatrics.
+2018 Dec;142(6)